 What is the Disability Human Rights Clinic?

-In 2015, Melbourne Law School (MLS) began offering a new JD clinical subject, Disability Human Rights Clinic (DHRC).
-Students enrolled in the clinic identify, analyse and report on rights violations experienced by persons with disabilities, and propose and advocate for solutions.
+Students enrolled in the Disability Human Rights Clinic (DHRC) identify, analyse and report on rights violations experienced by persons with disabilities, and propose and advocate for solutions.
 They collaborate closely with a range of external stakeholders, including Disabled People's Organisations (DPOs), government bodies, civil society organisations, international non-governmental organisations, and international human rights bodies.
 The clinic has a multidisciplinary focus bringing together the fields of disability studies and international human rights law.

-Another key aim is to ensure that the clinic's work is consistent with, and furthers, the objectives of DPOs.
-For this reason, students are required to consult with DPOs in the design and execution of their clinical projects.
+A further key aim is to ensure that the clinic's work is consistent with, and furthers, the objectives of DPOs through direct consultation with them in the design and execution of their clinical projects.

 If your organisation is interested in collaborating with the Disability Human Rights Clinic, we would love to hear from you.
 If you have a particular project in mind, please complete the clinic template and send it to firstname.lastname@example.org.